Are you aware of the dos and don’ts associated with workplace bathrooms?

 Remember, there are much more diplomatic ways to get the etiquette message across to your employees than confronting them directly.
 A good one is to have workplace bathroom etiquette posters clearly displayed inside that your employees cannot fail to note.

 Probably one of the least considered options in respect of workplace bathroom etiquette is what’s known as the ‘courtesy flush’.
 For those not au fait with the term, it’s when a flush is administered midway through an, erm… term on the throne.

 The purpose is to remove bad odour as quickly as possible by expelling the offending matter from the scene.
-In reality, there is nothing else you can to do about such things, but letting the smell linger can make a trip to the toilet extremely unpleasant for your co-workers, often long after you have departed the scene yourself.
+In reality, there is nothing else that can be done about such things, but letting the smell linger can make a trip to the toilet extremely unpleasant for your co-workers.

 Admittedly, there is an issue with eco-friendly principles, with such courtesy increasing water use.
 According to the EPA, as much as 22.7 litres of water is used with every flush, though more modern toilet models use less – just 6.1 gallons.
 But it is the best of a bad lot.

 Having read our 8-point guide above, you can feel confident of doing your bit to making your workplace that bit happier and safer, at least hygienically.